 While the mass media remain fixated on Iraq and devote huge effort to pulverizing the current U.S. presidency, they largely miss the most important news events of the day.
-One such event is a definite new global arms race stimulated by foreign nations recognizing America’s failings in diplomacy and military strategy, and the U.S.’s lack of political will to deal decisively with its enemies.
+One such alarming current event is a definite new global arms race, stimulated by a growing realization by foreign nations of America’s combination of ineptitude in both diplomacy and military strategy, and the nation’s lack of political will to deal decisively with its enemies.
 All the trends we see from our news bureau sources point to this new arms race.

 Any arms race has, historically, always been a harbinger of war.

 The major nations of the world know that America is far overstretched militarily.
-They recognize that it is tiring of its war on terror.
+They recognize that the U.S. is tiring of its war on terror.
 The U.S. is approaching an extremely vulnerable point in its history.
 Look at the facts.

-When the only nation that has ever felt the cruel blow of nuclear destruction moves to acquire the very power it once feared to collectively endorse, it’s time to sit up and take notice!
-Stratfor called this “perhaps the most striking example of the changing view of nuclear weapons acquisition.
+When the only nation that has ever felt the cruel blow of nuclear destruction moves to acquire the very power it once feared to collectively endorse, it is time to sit up and take notice!
+As Stratfor wrote, “That Japan, the only nation to be on the receiving end of nuclear weapons, has allowed a public debate on developing nuclear weapons is perhaps the most striking example of the changing view of nuclear weapons acquisition.
 Tokyo wants its own nukes, even if it continues to profess a non-nuclear stance.
 And Japan has the capability and resources to produce nuclear weapons in short order, and the capability to deliver such weapons in a time of conflict” (Dec.
 19, 2006).

-During the past 10 years, as we have tracked this definite trend toward the progressive transfer of power from the Anglo-Saxons to the non-English-speaking peoples, we have had an eye to history with its linkage to inerrant biblical prophecy.
-Now, in 2007, we see the inevitable cycle of history bringing back into focus, as global powers, two of the very nations that joined in a tyrannical axis to seek the enslavement of the Anglo-Saxon peoples less than 70 years ago—Germany and Japan.
+During the past 10 years as we have tracked this definite trend toward the progressive transfer of power from the Anglo-Saxons to the non-English-speaking peoples, we have had an eye to history with its linkage to inerrant biblical prophecy.
+Now, at the beginning of 2007, we see the inevitable cycle of history bringing back into focus, as global powers, two of the very nations that joined in a tyrannical axis to seek the enslavement of the Anglo-Saxon peoples 60 years ago: Germany and Japan.